ranabadawy-02/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - The first line is the shebang `#!/bin/bash`.
 - The second line defines the alias.
 - Always use caution when running this alias, as `rm *` deletes files.

+# 1-hello_you

+This script prints "hello" followed by the current Linux username.

+## Description

+It uses the `$USER` environment variable to retrieve the name of the user currently logged in and prints a greeting.

+## Usage

+1. Make the script executable: chmod +x 1-hello_you

+2. Run the script:
+./1-hello_you

+Example output:
+hello julien

+## Notes

+- The script is exactly two lines long.
+- The first line is the shebang `#!/bin/bash`.
+- The second line prints the greeting using the `$USER` variable.